matteobjornsson/blockchain/README.md

 ```bash
 pip install boto3
 ```
 This project was designed to run on AWS EC2 instances.
+However, as long as the Amazon SQS queues are set up, these four nodes could just as well be run all on a local machine, even in the same directory (the names of the files written do disk differ by the node number).

 ```bash
 aws configure